rasmusjelsgaard/compatriot-spec/Design.md

 ## The solution
 Compatriot solves this by providing a simple way to store and query information about software composition tests.
-It does this by storing test run results as facts about whether a given software composition configruation has been tested.
+It does this by storing test run results as facts about whether a given software composition configuration has been tested.
 Compatriot can then be queried about the test run state of specific software compositions.
 In their simplest form, these queries always result one of three states: